DesireeMM/DM-project-1/README.md

 Learn more about the developer on [LinkedIn](https://www.linkedin.com/in/desiree-morimoto-9470481b0/)

+When To Chill has been deployed on AWS with Lightsail [here](http://35.164.146.74)

 If you prefer, you can watch a brief demo video of my project here:
    [![When To Chill Demo Link](http://img.youtube.com/vi/ZNINJhmmvRE/0.jpg)](http://www.youtube.com/watch?v=ZNINJhmmvRE)